sintefore/SparseVariables.jl/README.md

 Note that output to a DataFrame through the dataframe function is only possible if the DataFrames package is loaded before SparseVariables.

-## TODO

-* Support for broadcasting?
-* Restriction on allowable indices (e.g. only a fixed set allowed)